deathworlders/online/content/books/deathworlders/chapter-58-gjallarhorn.md

 Thank you for reading!

-*The Deathworlders* will continue in chapter 59: “The Wolves”
+*The Deathworlders* will continue in chapter 59: “New Life”